 Secure your Royal Opera House tickets now online or call UK 0203 070 3997

 The royal ballet London perform at the royal opera house London.
 Popular performances always sell out like: swan lake tickets, Giselle royal opera house, Don Quixote royal opera house, royal opera house Alice in Wonderland tickets and royal opera house the Nutcracker tickets.

-At Tickets To See, we make these premium tickets available.
+At Tickets To See, we make these premium Royal Opera House London tickets available.
 We guarantee that we can obtain the best seats across various different areas of the house, including the Orchestra Stalls, the Stalls Circle and the Grand Tier.
-Our easy-to-use website allows users to find their dream seats to enjoy some of the best-loved classic ballets and plays from stunning vantage points around the traditional proscenium arch theatre.

-The traditional horseshoe-shaped auditorium of the Royal Opera House is something of a rarity in theatre nowadays; one of the largest theatrical venues in the country, it consistently hosts some of the most highly-anticipate performances across dance, theatre and opera.
+The traditional horseshoe-shaped auditorium of the Royal Opera House is something of a rarity in theatre nowadays; one of the largest theatrical venues in the country, it consistently hosts some of the most highly-anticipated performances of ballet and opera.
 The Royal Opera, the Royal Ballet and the Royal Opera House Orchestra are all residents at the prestigious venue, which is located in the heart of Covent Garden for easy access to the majority of patrons.

 A number of renowned hotels and restaurants sit within walking distance for an evening of pure luxury and culture, and Covent Garden itself is known for its more traditional atmosphere.
 The location is very central, offering easy access to anyone travelling to London using public transport or their own vehicle, and the dramatic entrance of the Royal Opera House building cannot be missed.